CroinkyMate/CroinkyMate/README.md

 - 👋 Hi, I’m @CroinkyMate
-- 👀 I’m interested in learning how to make apps
+- 👀 I’m interested in
-- 🌱 I’m currently learning Python and Java Script
+- 🌱 I’m currently learning
-- 💞️ I’m looking to collaborate on nothing
+- 💞️ I’m looking to collaborate on
 - 📫 How to reach me CosmicNz111@gmail.com

 <!---